NERSC/jupyterlab-slurm/README.md

 # jupyterlab-slurm

-A JupyterLab extension to interface with the Slurm workload manager.
+A JupyterLab extension to interface with the Slurm Workload Manager.

-## Prerequisites for Installation

-* JupyterLab
-* NodeJS

-## Prerequisites for running
+## Prerequisites

 * JupyterLab
 * NodeJS